DerLiv5h1tz/debug/README.md

-i upload everything for that not to kill me
+i upload everything for that visaul stadio not to kill me